November 3, 2023

 The best, 100% biodegradable, concrete cleaner - paint stripper- adhesive remover that I have used is Novion Universal Concrete Cleaner.

 Solvent based strippers are the most common types of strippers used when removing concrete sealers.
-They work fast and you don't have to use as much material as other strippers.
+They usually work faster and you don't have to use as much product as other strippers.

 Common resins used in sealers like acrylic, epoxy, polyurethane, polyaspartic and polyurea are no match for a good solvent based chemical concrete stripper.

 For safety: Keep in mind solvent based strippers are very flammable.
 They can cause severe skin irritation breathing the fumes over long periods of time could cause liver problems.
-Always wear a mask and make sure there is good ventilation.

 It penetrates through the paint/sealer and bubbles it off for easy removal, far better than any other stripper I have used.

 They are not a good choice for removing acrylic concrete sealer, epoxy, polyurethane, or polyaspartic coatings because these coatings have good chemical resistance to caustic chemicals.

-Once the stripper has done its job, a neutralizing wash is required to remove the coating and any remaining stripper to prepare the concrete for the next process.
+Once the stripper has done its job, a light pressure wash and neutralizing rinse is required to remove the coating and any remaining stripper to prepare the concrete for the next process.